Department of Minority Welfare (Kerala)

 The Department of Minority Welfare is an administrative department of the Government of Kerala.
 The department is responsible for formulating and implementing policies aimed at the welfare of minority communities, including Muslims, Christians, Buddhists, Sikhs, Jains, and Parsis.
-It has it's headquarters in Government Secretariat, Thiruvananthapuram.
+It has its headquarters in Government Secretariat, Thiruvananthapuram.

-Ministerial Team
+Leadership

 The Minority Welfare Department is headed by a Cabinet Minister of the Government of Kerala.
-The incumbent Minister for Minority Welfare is V. Abdurahiman, who also holds the portfolio of Sports.
+The incumbent Minister for Minority Welfare is N. Samsudheen, who also holds the portfolio of General Education.

 The department is administratively headed by a Secretary to Government, who is an IAS officer.
 The current Secretary to Government is Minhaj Alam IAS.